Bicentennial Capitol Mall State Park: Planning and construction

 On June 1, 1992, McWherter signed an executive order creating the Tennessee Bicentennial Commission to oversee the planning of the statewide bicentennial celebration.
-This 23-member panel, which included a number of prominent business leaders, celebrities, and governmental leaders from around the state, began preliminary planning work for the mall on August 12, 1992.
-That month, Tuck Hinton Architects and staff from SSOE Engineers and Ross/Fowler Landscape Architects were hired to develop a master plan for the mall.
-This plan was unveiled to the public on June 2, 1993, and approved by the State Building Commission on July 8, 1993.
+This 23-member panel, which was composed of prominent business leaders, celebrities, and governmental leaders from around the state, first met on August 12, 1992, where preliminary plans for the mall were presented.
+On August 27, Tuck Hinton Architects and staff from SSOE Engineers and Ross/Fowler Landscape Architects were hired to develop a master plan for the mall.
+The team consulted with members of the bicentennial commission and other state officials on how to develop a park that reflected Tennessee's diversity, history, culture, and natural features.
+They believed that simply establishing a state park would likely fail to sufficiently institute the site as a tourist destination and bicentennial commemoration; architect Kem Hinton stated that the park "had to be a destination itself".
+The team initially recognized that accessibility between the capitol and park would need to be improved, and recommended removing a state employee parking lot and a portion of Gay Street on the north slope of Capitol Hill.